ronniross/coevolutionary-episteme/coevolutionary-episteme-brainstorm.md

-# Coevolutionary Loops Brainstorm
+# Coevolutionary Episteme Brainstorm

-A sub-module of the coevolutionary repository.
+A sub-module of the coevolutionary-episteme repository.

 A notepad-like document where I writes raw insights before incorporating them into the other elements of the main-branch.
 Synthetic commentary + stream of consciousness research notes.